Houghton University logo

 1969

-Merged with Buffalo Bible Institute, establishing the West Seneca campus.
+Merged with the Buffalo Bible Institute, creating the West Seneca campus.

 2004